MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-model-driven-apps.md

 ## Where is the page load data available?

 This data goes into the **pageView** table in Application Insights.
 An entry is logged every time a user loads a page in Unified Interface.
 The data logged will only include "clean" loads.
 Loads whose duration can't accurately be measured&mdash;fast navigation, switching away from the app, an alert message&mdash;won't be included.
-Because of this, we recommend against using this data for accurate numbers related to usage analytics.<!--note from editor: Suggested.-->
+Because of this, we recommend against using this data for accurate numbers related to usage analytics.

 There are additional properties in **customDimensions** that provide more details for Unified Interface page loads.
 For example, this query will return the values for all the attributes in the **pageView** table.